WHY FACE PULLS are the best corrective exercise

 - Weight Selection and Programming

-Basically, everything you need to know to ensure you get the benefits from this powerful exercise!
+Basically, everything you need to know including all the details of proper face pull form to ensure you get the benefits from the powerful face pull exercise!

-Because if you screw it up, not only will you NOT reap the benefits, you can actually do more harm than good!
+Because if you make just a single common mistake in your face pull workout, not only will you NOT reap the benefits, you can actually do more harm than good!

 Here’s a graphic that shows the muscle groups that that we are trying to target when doing the face pull.
 This will come in even handier when we look at how NOT to perform this exercise!